-Compared to 2019, the total water extraction declined by 6 %, with Precipitation and surface water showing the strongest drops of 19 % respectively 16 %.
-The decline in surface water can be mainly attributed to the energy production sector, where the extraction in 2022 (6.582 million m3) was 25 % lower than in 2019 (8.786 million m3).
-In 2022, 51 % of the groundwater were extracted by the public water supply to be subsequently distributed to the economic sectors and private households.
-Compared to 2019 (3.779 million m3), this groundwater extraction remained nearly the same in 2022 (3.756 million m3).
+Compared with 2019, total water abstraction fell by 6%, with precipitation water showing the largest decline (19%), followed by surface water (16%).
+The decline in surface water extraction can mainly be attributed to the energy supply sector, where extraction was 25% lower in 2022 (6,582 million m³) than in 2019 (8,786 million m³).
+In 2022, public water utilities accounted for roughly 51% of groundwater abstraction and distributed the water to economic sectors and households.
+The volume of groundwater extracted was nearly the same in 2022 (3,756 million m³) as in 2019 (3,779 million m³).

 Further information: